 The lawsuit focuses on whether the state DOT properly studied the impacts of the $1 billion cap and tunnel plan for the Kensington Expressway.

-Additionally, Judge Colaiacovo also risked that the plaintiffs must post a $10,000 bond after the DOT argued the construction stoppage is costing the state $445,000 per month.
+Additionally, Judge Colaiacovo also ruled that the plaintiffs must post a $10,000 bond after the DOT argued the construction stoppage is costing them $445,000 per month.

 More than 50 supporters of the East Side Parkways coalition were in attendance for the hearing.